IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

         (cost -> BuiltinRuntime val)
 ```

-As the docs say, `TypeScheme` is used primarily for type checking and testing.
+As the comment says, `TypeScheme` is used primarily for type checking and testing.
 It's defined in `Builtin.TypeScheme` together with a function converting a `TypeScheme` to a `Type`.

-`FoldArgs args res`, the type of the second field, is what we turn the general type of the denotation into (originally, just `a`) by separating the list of types of arguments (`args`) from the type of the result (`res`).
+`FoldArgs args res`, the type of the second field, is what we turn the general type of the denotation (originally, just `a`) into by separating the list of types of arguments (`args`) from the type of the result (`res`).
 We do it for convenience, in a lot of places argument types are handled very differently than the result type, so it's natural to separate them explicitly. `FoldArgs` then recreates the original type of the built-in function by folding the list of arguments with `(->)`, e.g.

 ```haskell
 FoldArgs [(), Bool] Integer